-Obsessive shoppers fascinate me, particularly those who shop even though they know they can’t afford to.
+Obsessive shoppers fascinate me, particularly those who shop for luxury items even when they can’t afford to.
 Why do they do it?
-Because shopping is like any other addiction: You know it’s not healthy, but you just can’t help yourself.
+Because shopping is like any other addiction: You know it’s not healthy but you just can’t help yourself.

-When my friend turned 30, she decided she wanted to party in style, so she organized a four-day trip to Vegas.
-The first two days were spent doing two of my least favorite things: 1) Walking and 2) Shopping.
+When a friend turned 30, she decided she wanted to party in style, so she organized a four-day trip to Las Vegas.
+The first two days were spent doing two of my least favorite things: 1) Walking in the scorching sun and 2) Shopping.

 Vegas isn’t cheap.
 You aren’t going to find a Walmart or Target on the strip.
 What you will find is a lot of high-end shops where even window shopping seems extravagant.

-A little obvious perhaps – smart shoppers own fewer credit cards than shopaholics.
-According to our stats:
+A little obvious perhaps.
+The smart shoppers in my sample own fewer credit cards than the shopaholics.
+My analysis also revealed that:

-When I’m going through a downward emotional spiral, I eat.
+When some people are going through a downward emotional spiral, they eat.
 When shopaholics are going through an emotional low, they shop.
-According to our stats:
+My analysis also revealed that:

-• 88% of shopaholics shop when they are angry or depressed (compared to 36% of smart shoppers)
+- 88% of shopaholics buy things when they are angry or depressed (compared to 36% of smart shoppers).

 And speaking of emotional ups and downs…

-We asked our group of shopaholics and smart shoppers what type of strategies they use to unwind at the end of a tough day.
-Here’s how the nine different coping strategies were ranked, from most popular to least popular:
+When asked what type of strategies they use to unwind at the end of a tough day, here’s how the nine different coping strategies were ranked, from most popular to least popular:

 #1: Shopping